MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/sdk/entity-search-client-library-java.md

     To implement the `ServiceClientCredentials`, follow these steps:

-   1. override the `applyCredentialsFilter()` function, with a `OkHttpClient.Builder` object as a parameter.
+   1. Override the `applyCredentialsFilter()` function, with a `OkHttpClient.Builder` object as a parameter.

        ```java
        //...